 5. What is your appetite for risk – more appropriately, how much are you willing to lose?

 6. Do you have the capacity to earn income to supplement losses?

 If you still work, even on a part time basis, that income will help protect your lifestyle and allow you to take additional risks.

 7. Is your portfolio diversified so the investments you hold are across different sectors, have varying maturities and risk profiles?

-Diversification is key to running a successful SMSF.
-To achieve a diversified fixed income portfolio you should hold different types of bonds – such as fixed, floating rate and inflation linked – and of varying credit quality.
+Diversification is key to running a successful portfolio.
+To achieve a diversified fixed income portfolio you should hold different types of bonds – such as fixed, floating rate and inflation linked – and of varying credit quality and tenor.